wesbos/vite-mimo/readme.md

 ## Vite Mimo

-Vite with mulitple CSS and JS files
+Vite with multiple CSS and JS files

 This is an exploration on how to get Vite to work with multiple inputs and multiple outputs.